ertugrul-dmr/NoOffense/README.md

 #   'sequence': 'sen tam bir kaltak'}]
 ```

-As you can see it fills the [MASK] token by pretty offensive content, to compare let's use it with casual NLP model, and by the way NoOffense supports hugginface model hub too!
+As you can see, it fills the [MASK] token with pretty offensive content.
+To compare, let's use it with a casual NLP model.
+By the way, NoOffense also supports Hugging Face's model hub!

 ```python
 from nooffense import MaskPredictor